Oracle-based Uniform Sampling from Convex Bodies: Separation oracle-based proximal sampling

 \section{Separation oracle-based proximal sampling}

-In Section \ref{sec:projection_uniform}, under the assumption that a \textbf{projection oracle} is available, one gets an exact solution to $\argmin_{x\in \R^d} \Theta^{\eta,K}_y(x)$ as $\proj_K(y)$, and the Gaussian proposal for the rejection sampling can thus be centered at $\proj_K(y)$.
-However, what happens if a \textbf{projection oracle} is not available?
-In that scenarios, we propose to use a state-of-the-art Cutting Plane method by \cite{jiang2020cuttingplane}, which uses a \textbf{separation oracle} on $K$ to find an approximate solution $\hat{x}$ of $\argmin_{x\in \R^d} \Theta^{\eta,K}_y(x)$.
-From there, one can once again implement rejection sampling to complete the RGO step.
+In Section \ref{sec:projection_uniform}, when a projection oracle is available, one get an exact solution to $\argmin_{x\in \R^d} \Theta^{\eta,K}_y(x)$ as $\proj_K(y)$, and the Gaussian proposal for the rejection sampling can thus be centered at $\proj_K(y)$.
+When $\proj_K$ is not available, we propose to use a state-of-the-art Cutting Plane method by \cite{jiang2020cuttingplane}, which uses a separation oracle on $K$ to find an approximate solution $\hat{x}$ of $\argmin_{x\in \R^d} \Theta^{\eta,K}_y(x)$.
+At this point, using $\hat{x}$, we do rejection sampling with the proposal

-After finding a suitable $\hat{x}$, we still need to construct a proposal for the rejection sampling.
-The proposal we choose is

-Compared to the Gaussian proposal $\mathcal{N}\brac{\proj_K(y),\eta I_d}$ in Section \ref{sec:projection_uniform}, one can see the above proposal follows a similar spirit in the sense that it is centered at a high-concentration point $\hat{x}$.
-It should be noted that $\nu(x)$ is no longer a Gaussian distribution.
-Generating a sample for this non-Gaussian proposal turns out to be simple as it can be transformed into a one-dimensional sampling problem, as Lemma~\ref{lem:proposalsampling} in the Appendix \ref{appendix:secseparation} will show.
+As in Section~\ref{sec:projection_uniform}, this proposal is centered at a high-concentration point $\hat x$, but it is not Gaussian.
+Sampling from $\nu$ is nevertheless simple: it reduces to a one-dimensional sampling problem (see Lemma~\ref{lem:proposalsampling} in Appendix~\ref{appendix:secseparation}).

-Below are our implementation of the RGO under the assumption that we have access to a \textbf{separation oracle} on $K$.
-As before, ${\cal U}[0,1]$ denotes the uniform distribution on $[0,1]$.
+Below are our RGO implementation assuming access to a separation oracle on $K$.